 In 2010, Landis wrote an email to USA Cycling chief Steve Johnson alleging he participated with Armstrong in a complex doping scheme when they were teammates.
-Hamilton's interview with 60 Minutes aired in May 2011 during a federal criminal investigation against Armstrong.
+Hamilton's interview with "60 Minutes" aired in May 2011 during a federal criminal investigation into doping allegations against Armstrong.
 The two-year probe ended in February with no charges filed.

-USADA's case against Armstrong is now before an agency review board to determine if there's enough evidence to charge him with violations that could result in
+USADA's case against Armstrong is now before an agency review board to determine if there's enough evidence to charge him with violations that could result in a lifetime ban from the sport and strip him of his titles.
+Armstrong, 40, retired from cycling in 2011.